CD3/fspathdict/README.md

 # FS Path Dictionary

+**DEPRECATED: This project is deprecated.
+Use `fspathtree` instead: https://github.com/CD3/fspathtree**

 A simple class to allow filesystem-style path access, including support for walking "up" the dict with '..'.

 Example: